pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 We introduce a new Custom Resource (named HostClaim) which will facilitate the creation of multiple clusters for different tenants.
-A HostClaim decouples the client need from the actual implementation of the compute resource: it establishes a security boundary
+A HostClaim decouples the client need from the actual implementation of the compute resource: it establishes a security boundary.

 A HostClaim expresses that one wants to start a given OS image with an initial configuration (typically cloud-init or ignition